appsignal/appsignal-ruby/.changesets/remove-internal-extensions-system.md

 type: "remove"
 ---

-Remove internal `Appsigna.extensions` system.
+Remove internal `Appsignal.extensions` system.
 It was unused.